Stress

 as a sufficient treatment for Spondylolysis.
 In order to facilitate

-brace since it can provide support as well as prevent
+it can provide support as well as prevent movements that may

 It is recommended to do exercises designed to